ppy/osu-wiki/news/2022-08-30-changes-to-osu-mania-sr-and-pp.md

 As a consequence of accuracy now determining pp, this led to some other changes:

-- **No Fail rewards 0.75x of No Mod pp**.
-Previously, due to No Fail's mod multiplier limiting score to below 500,000 you couldn't gain any pp with it.
+- **No Fail rewards 0.75x of No Mod pp.** Previously, due to No Fail's mod multiplier limiting score to below 500,000 you couldn't gain any pp with it.
-- **"Accuracy pp" has been removed**.
-It would previously be rewarded to scores that had a score above 960,000.
+- **"Accuracy pp" has been removed.** It would previously be rewarded to scores that had a score above 960,000.
 This has been accounted for in the new accuracy pp formula.
-- **Star rating to pp curve formula has been simplified**.
-Only minor differences here.
+- **Star rating to pp curve formula has been simplified.** Only minor differences here.

 ---

-While these may not be the most groundbreaking changes to the osu!mania star rating and performance point system, we hope that these changes will be the first in a long list of many future changes to come.
+We hope that these changes will be the first in a long list of many future changes to come.

--the osu!mania pp committee
+—the osu!mania pp committee